Public transport: Inter-city and high-speed rail

 Inter-city rail is long-haul passenger services that connect multiple urban areas.
 They have few stops, and aim at high average speeds, typically only making one of a few stops per city.
 These services may also be international, including overnight trains with sleeping cars or couchettes.

 High-speed rail is passenger trains operating significantly faster than conventional rail—typically defined as at least 200 km/h.
 The most predominant systems have been built in Europe and East Asia (China, Japan), and compared with air travel, offer long-distance rail journeys as quick as air services, have lower prices to compete more effectively and use electricity instead of combustion.
+While East Asian countries have excelled at high-speed rail, the Southeast Asian countries are laggards.
 Trains that are faster than conventional trains but slower than high-speed trains are sometimes referred to as higher-speed trains.